What the Fu Are You Doing?

 - The Mask of Zorro features a swordfighting example.
 As the young thief begins his apprenticeship with the old Zorro, he shows off some flashy yet flailing maneuvers.
 The old Zorro then disarms him with one strike, and starts showing him how it's really done.

-- A TV show took it a step further: the host was digitally inserted in place of Antonio Banderas' character and proceeded to flail even more, while shouting "Come on, come on, come on!
+- The Daily Show took it a step further: the Jon Stewart was digitally inserted in place of Antonio Banderas' character and proceeded to flail even more, while shouting "Come on, come on, come on!
 Right here, right here, right here!" before Diego casually disarms him as per the film.

 - In Bullet Proof Monk, Kar does a pretty good job using a steel pipe as a staff until he twirls it a little too fast and drops it.